faisaltheprofessor/Harvard-CS50/final/README.md

     - iOS app
 ### Web App
 - The web application utilizes Laravel, designed to showcase my portfolio.
 Within this platform,  visitor information is captured and stored.
 Visitors can use the contact form to send messages.
+- Users can find information about me, my work, hobbies and etc.
 - This information is used in a MySQL database.
 - Authentication is implemented.